AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 ### Expected Output

-This is the console expected output example after running the tool:
+This is an example of the expected console output after running the tool:
 ```
 ************* Module main
 main.py:30:0: C0116: Missing function or method docstring (missing-function-docstring)